suaibmahmud/simplecalculator/README.txt

 3. Run the main.py file

 Note:
-After creating the project, you have to download some Kivy packages to the interpreter Go to, File>Setting>Python Interpreter
+After creating the project, you have to ibstall some Kivy packages to the interpreter Go to, File>Setting>Python Interpreter
 Click on (+) button
 Search, Kivy
-Download the below packages:
+Install the below packages:
 Kivy
 kivy-deps.angle
 kivy-deps.glew
 kivy-deps.gstreamer
 kivy-deps,sdl2

 Then you are good to go